 The Contact-Zone list-view helps to answer questions related to the comparison of

-the contact zones on the level of individual amino acids, such as in Q6.
+the contact zones at the level of the individual amino acids, such as in Q6.
 The list

-for one con_guration consists of two sets of amino acids in the contact zones, each
+for one configuration consists of two sets of amino acids in the contact zones, each

 set coming from one interacting protein (see Figure 7).
 The left part of the view

-contains all amino acids coming by default from the reference protein, the right
+contains all amino acids coming by default from the reference protein, while the right

 part is formed by their interaction counterparts in the paired protein.
 However, the